Clinical Decision Support Prototype in EHR

 Scope: UX Research, UX Design, Interface Design, Stakeholder Collaboration

-My Role: My Role: User Experience Designer, Usability Specialist, Project Manager, Prototype Designer
+My Role: User Experience Designer, Usability Specialist, Project Manager, Prototype Designer

 Focus: Concept validation, prototype evaluation, usability testing, and insight synthesis